palemtnrider/meetup_draft_k8s_doc_mac/PITCHME.md

 Upon deployment the values files gets combined templates to create your _chart_

+Use `helm init --upgrade` to upgrade tiller to match the helm client

 +++
 #### Helm Repos
 Web application that stores your charts and makes them available for searching and retrieving.
 Uses semantic versioning